 Phoebe is an instructor with the Training Group and EMT-B/RN for the Medical Support Group.
 She is originally from Maine but currently is living in New Hampshire and working as a nurse in an emergency room.
 Phoebe graduated from Prescott College in 2004 with a degree in Wilderness Leadership/Psychology and worked as a wilderness therapy guide for at-risk kids before going back to school for nursing.
 Since becoming an RN in 2007, she has worked in the ICU and the ER and has taken her nursing skills on humanitarian trips to the Dominican Republic and Mexico.
 Phoebe at times has also been a river guide, ski patroller, and horse trainer.

 D.J. has worked as a remote site paramedic since 2001 providing medical care in austere environments throughout the world.
 His diverse medical background ranges from tactical medicine to medical humanitarian assistance projects.
 D.J. has extensive experience providing medical support internationally, establishing remote site clinics, and conducting long-range helicopter evacuations.
-He is an NREMT-P, Fellow in the Academy of Wilderness Medicine, and Certified Flight Paramedic.
-D.J. is currently studying at the University of Washington’s MEDEX Physician Assistant Training program in Seattle.
+He is now a Physician Assistant, Fellow in the Academy of Wilderness Medicine, and Certified Flight Paramedic.
+D.J. graduated from the University of Washington’s MEDEX Physician Assistant Training program in Seattle.
 He is most often found drinking a cup of coffee while studying but would rather be rambling in the Cascades, cycling, or skiing.

 David Svobodny, NREMT-P, Remote Paramedic, Instructor